Walk Like an Egyptian: A Grand Tour of Egypt

 Even though Egypt has always attracted me, I never managed to visit it as I always opted for other destinations further afield, knowing quite well that an Egyptian holiday is not too difficult to plan living relatively close by in Europe.

-With many countries across the world being closed because of the ongoing corona virus pandemic, my attention shifted back to Egypt.
+With many countries across the world being closed for travel because of the ongoing corona virus pandemic, my attention shifted back to Egypt.

 I contemplated travelling to countries such as Mexico or Tanzania which don’t have any special corona entry conditions, but eventually decided against it when many airlines started to slash intercontinental flights to Latin America and Africa or imposed additional testing requirements.